Prophet Inequalities with Delayed and Uncertain Acceptance: Model

-\item A value-aware (VA) online algorithm that knows the realizations of $X_1,\ldots,X_n$ upfront but does not know the ones of $A_1,\ldots,A_n$.
-At time $i$, without observing the realization of $A_i$, the VA algorithm can try to select $X_i$, and the process continues/stop as in the previous class.
-We term \textbf{value-aware-decision-maker} (\textbf{VA-DM}) the optimal algorithm in this class, and denote $\va(\inst)$ the expected value of $\vadm$ in the instance $\inst$.
-Notice that, since $\vadm$ knows the realizations of the random variables $(X_1,...,X_n)$, its expected value is given by applying dynamic programming on $(A_1,...,A_n)$.
-Formally, given $x_i$ the realization of $X_i$, for any $i \in [n]$, denote
+\textbf{Value-Aware Decision-Maker}.
+A value-aware online algorithm, named \textit{value-aware decision-maker} ($\vadm$), that knows the value realizations $X_1,\ldots,X_n$ upfront but does not know the acceptances $A_1,\ldots,A_n$.
+At time $i$, without observing the realization of $A_i$, the $\vadm$ can try to select $X_i$, and the process continues/stop as in the previous class.
+Notice that, since the $\vadm$ knows the realizations of the random variables $(X_1,...,X_n)$, its expected value is given by applying dynamic programming on $(A_1,...,A_n)$.